rancher/terraform-null-rke2-install/README.md

 AWS_REGION
 AWS_SECRET_ACCESS_KEY
 AWS_ACCESS_KEY_ID
+ZONE
 ```

 #### Curl

 You will need Curl available on the server running Terraform.
+The server installing RKE2 will also need Curl, please see the examples.

 #### Local Filesystem Write Access